IntroToDeepLearning-2023/swin_unet_date_random/README.md

-# Crop Type Segmentation with Swin Unet with Date Random Transformer
+# Crop Type Segmentation with Swin Unet:  randomly loading images throughout the crops growing period.

 ## Overview

 This repository contains code for a Crop Type Segmentation model based on the Swin Transformer architecture.
 The model is trained to segment different crop types from satellite imagery.
+The data loading mechanisms selects the data randomly along the time dimension (Crops growing period).

 ## 1. Data Source